Cyber Security is the #1 Concern for Connected Devices on the Network Edge

 Building on a Secure Root of Trust

-Once a secure Hardware Root of Trust is established, higher level security functions can be utilized safely.
+A secure Hardware Root of Trust must be established before higher level security functions can be utilized safely.

 - Secure Algorithms and Protocols

 - Suite B algorithms such as: AES, SHA, HMAC, ECDH, ECDSA

 - Protocols such as: IPSEC, SSL, TLS, SSH, WEP, WPA2, HAIPE

 - Other algorithms and protocols benefiting from a secure execution environment